Why You Should Make Sure You Have A Strong Lease Agreement

 What Happens Once the Lease Term has Expired?

 When the lease has reached its expiry date this does not necessarily mean the rental agreement is terminated.
-If the lease is based on a "periodic" term, it will renew automatically using the same arrangement as before.
-To give an example, a periodic lease which is based on a month-to-month arrangement is a series of separate leases, each of which renews automatically as each month ends.
+Both residential leases and commercial leases may convert to periodic arrangements after expiration.
+If the lease is based on a “periodic” term, it will renew automatically using the same arrangement as before.
+For example, a periodic lease which is based on a month-to-month arrangement is a series of separate leases, each of which renews automatically as each month ends.
+A commercial lease may have different renewal and rent increase procedures compared to a residential lease.
+Rent increases are often addressed in the lease agreement and may require notice before taking effect.
 If the tenant or landlord wishes to terminate the lease, the correct notice simply has to be given.

 The Significance of a Fixed-Term Lease

-If your lease agreement is for a fixed-term (i.e. the expiry date of the lease is stated), then this does not mean that the lease has to stop completely.
+If your lease agreement is for a fixed term (i.e. the expiry date of the lease is stated), then this does not mean that the lease has to stop completely.
 It can continue either by renewing the lease with the same or different conditions or it may change automatically to a monthly lease.
 The state that you are living in may have specific statutes which determine what happens to a fixed-term lease once it expires.
+While oral contracts for leases may be legally enforceable in some states, they often lack the legal protection and clarity provided by a written lease, making disputes harder to resolve.

 The state will determine the time period that notice to quit must be served on a tenant before the official end of a fixed-term lease.
 As long as you keep to that proper notice period, you will not have to keep to any extension of a periodic lease arrangement or a tenancy at will.